Green burial tour

 You’ll see how burial is practiced here, how the forest is stewarded over time, and how rare plants are returning as a result of active land stewardship.

-what you can expect to see
+native plants you can expect to see

 tour flow